Cohabitation agreement solicitors

 Cohabitation and children

-If you are unmarried and planning to have children, then a cohabitation agreement can detail how you plan to co-parent should the relationship end.
+If you are unmarried and planning to have children, then a cohabitation agreement can detail how you intend to co-parent should the relationship end.

 Parents who are not married or in a civil partnership can claim for financial support for their children following the breakdown of a relationship.
 Before making an order, there will be consideration of a number of factors including the income and financial resources of the parents together with the financial needs of the child.